jimmynotjim/scrollnav/README.md

 ### Title Text

-scrollNav’s default title text is ‘Jump To’, but feel free to change it to whatever works for you, like ‘Article Sections’ or ‘Page Navigation’
+scrollNav's default title text is 'Jump To', but feel free to change it to whatever works for you, like 'Article Sections' or 'Page Navigation'

 ### Fixed Margin

 This is the `top` dimension you set for the `.scroll-nav.fixed` class, which is applied as the user scrolls down the page and is removed as they scroll above the article.
-You definitely want to set this if you don’t use the default 40px, otherwise the nav will jump around as the user scrolls past the top of the article.
+You definitely want to set this if you don't use the default 40px, otherwise the nav will jump around as the user scrolls past the top of the article.

 ## Errors